 This schedule is for reference only, adjustments may be made according to individual needs.

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 Where to buy Acetylcysteine in Hong Kong?

-In Hong Kong, the oral form of Acetylcysteine is an over-the-counter medicine and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, Acetylcysteine is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
-It can also be obtained from doctors.
-While the injectable form of Acetylcysteine is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.